Weesp train disaster: Rerouting of train traffic

 The trains between Amsterdam and Amersfoort were temporarily rerouted through Breukelen and Utrecht.
 For commuter traffic there were several trains from Naarden-Bussum through Hilversum and Utrecht to Amsterdam.
-Six days after the disaster, rail traffic resumed over one track with a maximum speed of 5 km/h.
+Six days after the disaster, rail traffic resumed over one track with a maximum speed of five km/h.
 After the bridge and dike were repaired both tracks were fully available again on 2 December.

 Investigation

 The day after the disaster an investigative commission was instituted under the chairmanship of minister Lely.
 The investigation concluded that the embankment had been soaked by a prolonged period of rainfall.
 This was aggravated by the structure of the dike which featured impenetrable layers that the water could not escape through.
 Also the percolation water from the Merwedekanaal seeped through the loam dikes.
 The ground water level in the railway dike had therefore risen above ground level.
 As a result of the passing of the train the embankment vibrated and the more or less liquified dike collapsed and was shoved aside.

-The disaster instigated the founding of the Laboratorium voor Grondmechanica at the Technische Hogeschool in Delft.
+The disaster instigated the founding of the Laboratorium voor Grondmechanica at the Technische Hogeschool in Delft, and expedited the soil mechanics work of Albert Sybrandus Keverling Buisman.

 Later train accident near Weesp

-On 19 June, 1953, two passenger trains collided near Weesp, causing at least 2 deaths.
+On 19 June 1953, two passenger trains collided near Weesp, causing at least two deaths.